Advocacy and Public Policy

 Industry Trade Associations and Grassroots Communications

-The non-tax exempt portion of the dues paid to the trade associations listed above constitutes the vast majority of our involvement in indirect lobbying and grassroots communications.
+The non-tax exempt portion of the dues and fees paid to the trade associations listed above constitutes the vast majority of our involvement in indirect lobbying and grassroots communications.
 We contribute to various organizations such as local Chambers of Commerce and Rotaries whose primary purpose is not lobbying or other political activity.

 We work to keep employees and stakeholders informed about public policy through our website, ActTesoro.com.
 The site provides information on current industry issues and facilitates outreach to elected representatives.